JX-Master/Luna-Engine-0.6/README.md

+**Note: Luna Engine v0.6 is obsolete and is no longer maintained.
+For a newer version of Luna Engine, refer to [JX-Master/LunaSDK](https://github.com/JX-Master/LunaSDK).**

 # Luna Engine v0.6

 This repository hosts the source code for Luna Engine v0.6, which is currently my personal game engine project for learning & research purposes.